 - Casey’s Corner

 - Cool Ship

 - Crystal Palace

 - Westward Ho

-Looking at the lists we have 16 open restaurants and 16 not.
+Looking at the lists we have 20 open restaurants and 12 still closed.
 Literally half of the Magic Kingdom restaurants are staying closed right now.
-Some of them are obvious like Cinderella’s Royal Table and Crystal Palace.
-Most character meals are not opening at this time, so this was no surprise but a big loss for guests as they are two of the most popular restaurants in Disney World.
+Some of them are obvious like Cinderella’s Royal Table and Crystal Palace as most character meals are not opening at this time (Cinderella’s Royal Table is reopening on Sept 24).
+This was no surprise but a big loss for guests as they are two of the most popular restaurants in Disney World.

-Some of the others, like the Tomorrowland Terrace and Golden Oak Outpost will be used as “Relaxation Areas,” the only places in the parks where guests don’t have to wear a face.
+Some of the others, like the Tomorrowland Terrace and Golden Oak Outpost, are being used as “Relaxation Areas,” the only places in the parks where guests don’t have to wear a face.

-We are really going to miss Friar’s Nook and can’t understand why Disney would choose to keep it close, especially with abundant outdoor seating.
-The same goes with Casey’s Corner which also has the majority of seating outside.
+We are really missing Friar’s Nook and can’t understand why Disney would choose to keep it close, especially with abundant outdoor seating.
+The same goes for Casey’s Corner which also has the majority of seating outside.
 Strange they would choose to keep these two closed yet restaurants with primarily indoor seating like Pecos Bill and Be Our Guest are deemed “safe.”

 If you can find a restaurant with open air seating, we suggest that at this time.
 Heck, we’ll probably just walk around with a big Turkey Leg in hand to avoid germs altogether! 😉

 One more tip is to make sure you take advantage of Disney’s Mobile Ordering system while in the parks to avoid any waits in line.
 This will speed up the process and help guests distance better.